ps-tuebingen-courses/pl1-lecture-notes/src/07-higher-order-functions/higher-order-functions.md

 assert( subst0(Fun("x", Add("x","y")), "x", 7) == Fun("x", Add("x","y")))
 ```

+Looks good.
 However, what happens if ``e2`` contains free variables?
 The danger here is that they may be accidentially "captured" by the substitution.
 For instance, consider

 ```scala mdoc